vaknin34/hands-on-llms/modules/q_and_a_dataset_generator/README.md

 ## Quick set up

-* Set up virtual env using Poetry
+* Set up virtual env using Poetry (if you get an error message that poetry.lock is out of date, run `poetry lock --no-update` and then re-run):
     ```
     $ make init
     ```